run-llama/llama_index/docs/understanding/putting_it_all_together/agents.md

 agent = ReActAgent.from_tools(query_engine_tools, llm=llm, verbose=True)
 ```

-You can learn more in our [Agents usage pattern](/module_guides/deploying/agents/usage_pattern.md) docs.
+You can learn more in our [Agent Module Guide](/module_guides/deploying/agents/root.md).

 ## Native OpenAIAgent